 The scary news cycle these days seems to be on overdrive: the most recent tragic news being that of the devastating floods in Libya and the earthquake in Morocco.
 Then there’s the ongoing war in Ukraine and other distressing news that flashes across our screens on the daily.
 While all experts agree it’s best to talk to your kids about scary news rather than shield them, it’s crucial to do so in a manner that is both age-appropriate and ultimately reassuring.
-We talked to school counsellors at preschools and international schools in Singapore to get their age-appropriate advice on how to talk to kids about scary news.
+We talked to counsellors at preschools and international schools in Singapore to get their age-appropriate advice on how to talk to kids about scary news.
 If you need extra help talking to your child or think they may be struggling with their mental health – here’s our list of counsellors who may be able to help.

-Speak openly and honestly, and don’t hide the truth
+1. Speak openly and honestly, and don’t hide the truth

 When a tragedy occurs, it’s only natural that children may be confused or frightened.
 It’s important to share relevant and age-appropriate information so that they can understand and maintain a sense of safety and security, say Dr. Hana Ra Adams and Jennifer Maerz, who are school counsellors at GESS: “Start by telling your child the truth.
 Don’t pretend that the event has not occurred or that it is not serious.
 Children will be more worried if they think you are too afraid to tell them what is happening.

-A good first step, says Head of School Sarah Woon of Blue House Nursery & International Preschool, is to to ascertain what your child might already have heard about the topic at hand, and to work on clarifying misinformed or sensationalised details to ensure that your child has access to age-appropriate facts.
+A good first step, says Head of School Sarah Woon of Blue House Nursery & International Preschool, is to ascertain what your child might already have heard about the topic at hand, and to work on clarifying misinformed or sensationalised details to ensure that your child has access to age-appropriate facts.

-Open communication is key
+2. Open communication is key

 “Let your children know it is okay to feel upset,” say the counsellors from GESS.
 “Encourage them to talk about their feelings so that you can help put them into perspective.
-Many children do not express their concerns verbally, so keep a lookout for changes in behavior, appetite, and sleep patterns.
+Many children do not express their concerns verbally, so keep a lookout for changes in behaviour, appetite, and sleep patterns.
 There is no right or wrong way to feel or express grief.”

 “We believe that children are capable, confident communicators who can handle very complex problems that face humanity.
 We should not protect them from information and talk to them as if they are not as intelligent as adults,” says Tina-Stephenson-Chin, Director of Pedagogy at EtonHouse, which takes a child-centered, Reggio-Emilia approach.

-Parents should be sure to “respect the fact that [children] can understand, but do not make it a monologue or mini-lecture.
+Parents should be sure to “respect the fact that children can understand, but do not make it a monologue or mini-lecture.
 Instead, acknowledge their questions, ask for their perspectives and keep the dialogue going back and forth.”

 “Filtering through the information that your young preschooler has been presented with is an important process to ensure that the child’s impression of the situation does not become disproportionate to the facts,” says Sarah Woon from Blue House, where educators handle such discussions with sensitivity and work with parents to keep the narrative consistent and at a level that young children can cope with.

 Clare Lancaster, Educational Psychologist at Tanglin Trust School, has further helpful tips for helping parents put young children’s worried minds at ease: “It’s important to remind children that they are safe and that adults are there to look after and protect them.
 They need to be reminded that most times, things go well and that when they don’t, there are lots of things that adults do to make things safer and better to help everyone who has been affected.
 It’s important to be factual, but not give too much information.
-Your child may have lots of “what if” questions (e.g. “What if there are wildfires in Singapore?”, “What if there is a war here?”.
+Your child may have lots of “what if” questions e.g. “What if there are wildfires in Singapore?”, “What if there is a war here?”.
 “What if our plane crashes?”
 Answer these with a focus on safety, and some “What if it’s all ok?” questions of your own.

 For example, “Even if a plane’s engine stops working, the pilots are very skilled and can land the plane safely by gliding it down.
 They know how to keep us safe.
 Here’s a question for you…what if the plane flies us there safely and comfortably and we have a lovely start to our holiday?”